-- (a) On schedules D, E, and F of Official Form 6, creditors must be in alphabetical order. - (b) In individual or joint cases, Schedules B and C of Official Form 6 must contain a detailed inventory of the debtor's personal property, with each item valued separately. - (c) Official Form 21 must be submitted to the clerk with conventionally filed petitions and must be submitted to the clerk within 7 days of electronically filed petitions. - (d) In all Chapter 13 Cases, the debtor must file with the plan: - (1) If the debtor is a wage or salary employee, the debtor must file a wage order with service on the Trustee; or - (2) If the debtor is not a wage or salary employee, the debtor must complete the information for the submission of an electronic funds transfer order providing that funds may be drafted by the Trustee; or - (3) If the debtor feels there are extraordinary circumstances justifying an exception to (1) or (2) above, file a motion to allow direct payment of funds to the Trustee.
+- (a) On schedules D, E, and F of Official Form 6, creditors must be in alphabetical order. - (b) In individual or joint cases, Schedules B and C of Official Form 6 must contain a detailed inventory of the debtor's personal property, with each item valued separately. - (c) Official Form 21 must be submitted to the clerk with conventionally filed petitions and must be submitted to the clerk within 7 days of electronically filed petitions. - (d) In all Chapter 13 Cases, the debtor must file with the plan: - (1) If the debtor is a wage or salary employee, the debtor must file a wage order with service on the Trustee; or - (2) If the debtor is not a wage or salary employee, the debtor must file - (A) a proposed Order For EFT Payments (Online Banking) and Debtor's Certification; or - (B) a proposed Order For ACH Payments and Debtor's Certification, each on the form promulgated from time to time by the Court.

+(3) If the debtor feels there are extraordinary circumstances justifying an exception to (1) or (2) above, file a motion to allow direct payment of funds to the Trustee.